Variational principle for random pressure function: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Professor Bingbing Liang and the dynamical system team of Soochow University for the hospitality and excellent academic atmosphere when the authors attend the workshop on ``Mean Dimension Theory and Related Topics".
-Special thanks also goes to Professor Paulo Varandas and Doctor Kexiang Yang for many useful discussions during the preparation of the manuscript.
-The first author was supported by Postgraduate Research $\&$ Practice Innovation Program of Jiangsu Province (No. KYCX23$\_$1665).
-The second and third authors were supported by the National Natural Science Foundation of China (Nos.12071222,11971236).
-The work was also funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions.
-Besides, we would like to express our gratitude to Tianyuan Mathematical Center in Southwest China(No.11826102), Sichuan University and Southwest Jiaotong University for their support and hospitality.
+The authors would like to thank Prof. Paulo Varandas for many useful discussions during the preparation of the manuscript.
+The first author was supported by the China Postdoctoral Science Foundation (No. 2024M763856) and the Postdoctoral Fellowship Program of CPSF (No. GZC20252040).
+The second author was supported by the National Natural Science Foundation of China (Nos.12471184 and 12071222).
+The third author was supported by the National Natural Science Foundation of China (No. 11971236) and Qinglan project.